Victoria Mander (née Price) BSc(Hons) MSc MCIEEM

 Projects I have been involved in typically focus on community-centred approaches, with an emphasis on integrating social science.
 For example, my past research involved working with local communities to understand how fruit farming small-holders perceived the damage caused by wildlife, and what implications this had for the conservation of threatened species as well as management of tree crops.

 I know what donors look for; I have over four years experience as a grant manager for a number of conservation funding mechanisms; including the Flagship Species Fund (an initiative supported by Defra) and, the Rapid Response Facility (an emergency fund for UNESCO Natural World Heritage sites).
 In addition, I have reviewed grant proposals for multiple international foundations and government bodies, and continue to do so.

 Project monitoring is an essential element of any project and is the key to winning and sustaining donor investment.
 As a co-author of a manual on biodiversity monitoring (aimed at small to medium-sized conservation projects), my approach to project monitoring is pragmatic and simple.

 I help teams to demonstrate success whilst maximising affordability and minimising time spent on non-essential data-collection.
 I work with teams to identify simple and powerful ways to demonstrate project impact, which are always relevant to the size of the project.

-I have a special interest in landscapes in Europe, Africa and island systems.
+I have a special interest in European rewilding, island systems and the illicit plant trade.